-2.2 A descriptive model of the decision process
+2.1 A descriptive model of the decision process

-In the following I will make extensive use of a descriptive model of decision process introduced in [75].
-This precise model originated in order to describe inter-organisational decision processes, but is sufficient general to be used in more abstract contexts.
+In the following I will make extensive use of a descriptive model of decision process introduced in [78].
+This model was originally aimed at describing interorganisational decision processes, but is sufficiently general to be used in more abstract contexts.

-A decision process is characterised by the appearance of an "interaction space", an informal abstract space where actors introduce and share a set of concerns (named as "objects").
-The awareness of the existence of such an interaction space is due to the existence of a "meta-object" (a concern which only exists in order to allow the actors to justify their presence in the interactions space projecting their concerns on such meta-object).
+A decision process is characterised by the appearance of an "interaction space", an informal abstract space where actors introduce and share a set of concerns (named "objects").
+The awareness of the existence of such an interaction space is due to the existence of a "meta-object" (a concern which only exists in order to allow the actors to justify their presence in the interactions space projecting their concerns on such a meta-object).